cktang88/viz-proj/process-book/process.md

 # Process Book

-> NOTE: this is a WIP, and will most likely be heavily modified as the final deadline approaches.

 Overview and Motivation
 ---
 > Provide an overview of the project goals and the motivation for it.
 Consider that this will be read by people who did not see your project proposal.